-In case, the Unitholder desires to hold the Units in a Dematerialized Rematerialized form at a later date, the request for conversion of units held in physical (non-demat) mode into electronic (demat) form or vice-versa should be submitted alongwith a Demat/Remat Request Form to their Depository Participant(s).
+In case, the Unitholder desires to hold the Units in a Dematerialized /Rematerialized form at a later date, the request for conversion of units held in physical (non-demat) mode into electronic (demat) form or vice-versa should be submitted alongwith a Demat/Remat Request Form to their Depository Participant(s).
 Investors should ensure that the combination of names in the account statement is the same as that in the demat account.

 Minimum Target amount N.A.

-(This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would refunded the he amount invested without any return.)
+(This is the minimum required to amount operate the scheme and if this is not collected during the NFO period, then all the investors would refunded he the amount invested without any return.)

-Maximum Amount to be raised (if any)
+Amount to Maximum be raised (if any)